RiskIQ/python_api/README.rst

 - **riq-landingpage**: get and submit new landing pages
 - **riq-binary**: list and download files from the binary feed

-See the *Usage* section for information on usage.
+See the *Usage* section for more information.

 Installation
 ------------